Dance, smile and get in shape without leaving home!Go to or tell

 1.3.
 Zumba as a multimedia phenomenon

-• Social networks and virality: Choreographies on TikTok, YouTube, and Instagram have accumulated millions of views, encouraging new audiences to try the discipline.
+Social networks and virality: Choreographies on TikTok, YouTube and Instagram accumulate millions of views, encouraging new audiences to try the discipline.

 2. Benefits of Zumba for your health